JarekToro/responsive-layout/README.md

  * Looks great everywhere

-Looks totally rad!
+Wanna do this?
+Yeah you do!

 ![Image of radness](https://raw.githubusercontent.com/Jayrok94/ResponsiveLayout/master/demo.gif)

 Here is the code!
-Even builds the menu in like 15 lines :+1:
+Even builds full functioning menu in like 20 lines :+1:

 ```java
  protected void init(VaadinRequest vaadinRequest) {